 So in those five years, I think that while we had very few examples of what I would call success in controlling drugs at the source, we had some extremely good successes at drug diplomacy.
 We went to almost all European capitals in those early years of the '80s, and on many occasions, our visits resulted in the first inter-ministerial meetings in those governments on the drug issue.
 I will use Paris as an example of the typical occurrence when we would propose to go to Paris.
-We would tell the Embassy in a cable why we were coming, we would ask them to approach the Foreign Ministry and to say what we wanted to talk about, ask at the highest appropriate level that they convene a meeting of the relevant parts of the French government on health and law enforcement, on judicial matters, and then we would watch with some amusement and see what would unfold.
+We would tell the Embassy in a cable why we were coming, we would ask them to approach the Foreign Ministry and to say what we wanted to talk about, ask at the highest appropriate level that they convene a meeting of the relevant parts of the French government on health and law enforcement and on judicial matters.
+Then we would watch with some amusement and see what would unfold.
 Typically, what would happen would reflect the absence of Embassy contacts on this issue.
-The embassy would receive the note or call and approach would arrive and I could just see the Foreign Ministry say, "Hmmm, drugs, what are we going to do about this latest approach from the Yanks?
+The embassy would convey the request to the Foreign Ministry.
+I could imagine the Ministry saying, "Hmmm, drugs, what are we going to do about this?"
 Well, there are international treaties on drugs, so we'll send it to our legal advisor's office.
 Or there's some international organizations that deal with it, so we'll send it to whatever handles international organizations."
 What we were trying to do, and we would say this in the cable, was, to meet the equivalent of our Under Secretary for Political Affairs, because we wanted this on the political agenda.
 And often we had luck on the first meeting, or it took several visits to see this develop.
 But it was a major success in our drug diplomacy to see that this initiative result in inter-ministerial cooperation in government after government after government, because then we could see the fruit of that in how those governments would improve in their performance on drug control in the various international organizations as well as with us bilaterally.